The muffins taste like a homemade version of cinnamon sugar cake donuts from the brand Entenmann’s. You know the kind?

 This is a very popular recipe on the site and for a good reason: they are out of this world!
 A real treat first thing in the morning.
 They freeze well, so you can enjoy them anytime you want without making them fresh.
 Just heat them up in the microwave for about 45 seconds straight from the freezer.

 And did we mention?
 There’s some whole wheat goodness hiding in the muffins.
-Simply use a mixture of whole wheat flour + all-purpose flour OR all white-whole wheat flour (that’s what we usually do).
+Simply use a mixture of whole wheat flour + all-purpose flour OR all white-whole wheat flour (that’s what we usually do, just like we do with our apple pie muffins).
 The recipe makes 8-9 very soft, moist muffins and can easily be doubled.

 Donut-like muffins dipped in cinnamon-sugar and stuffed with Nutella.